Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 For security and privacy reasons, many features that work effortlessly on native platforms are more complicated on the web platform.
-Following is a list of limitations you should be aware of when porting a Godot game to the web.
+Following is a list of limitations you should be aware of when porting a redot game to the web.

 .. _doc_javascript_secure_contexts: